MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 ```

 {:start="6"}
-6. Create a query to show the new record.
+6. Create a query to show just the new record.

 7. Child 172 has been very naughty.
 Change their `nice` status in the `Child` table.